John Gavin: Return to Universal

 In September 1964, Gavin signed a new contract with Universal which gave him the option to take work outside the studio.
 He appeared in the television series, Convoy, which was cancelled after a short run.
-He appeared in Mexican film Pedro Páramo (1967), based on the novel by Juan Rulfo.
+He appeared in the Mexican film Pedro Páramo (1967), based on the novel by Juan Rulfo.
 His next role was that of Mary Tyler Moore's character's stuffy boyfriend in Universal's 1920s-era musical Thoroughly Modern Millie (1967).
 Gavin saw the role as an opportunity to parody his performances in Ross Hunter films.

 In June 1966, Gavin signed a five-year non-exclusive contract with Universal.
 He was cast in the lead in OSS 117 – Double Agent (1968), then titled No Roses for Robert, replacing Frederick Stafford who was filming Alfred Hitchcock's Topaz.
 He acted in supporting roles in The Madwoman of Chaillot (1969) and Pussycat, Pussycat, I Love You (1970), in which he parodied his own image.